Gorenstein Semigroup Algebras of Weighted Trees: Introduction

 Presentations of these semigroups and their associated algebras were constructed by the author in \cite{M}.
 In \cite{HMSV}, Howard, Millson, Snowden, and Vakil independently constructed presentations of $\C[S_{\tree}(\br)]$ in order to find presentations of a projective coordinate ring of the moduli space of $\br$-weighted points on $\mathbb{P}^1$, denoted $M_{\br}$.
-The embedding they studied comes from the homeorphism of projective varieties, $M_{\br} \cong Gr_2(\C^n) //_{\br} T$, where the right hand side is the $\br$-weight variety of $Gr_2(\C^n).$ They constructed a toric deformation of this algebra, $\C[M_{\br}]$, to $\C[S_{\tree}(\br)]$ for each tree $\tree$ by means of the Speyer-Sturmfels \cite{SpSt} toric deformations of $Gr_2(\C^n),$ which deform the projective coordiante ring given by the Pl\"ucker embeddig to $\C[P_{\tree}]$, the algebra of lattice points for the cone $P_{\tree}$, see \cite{HMSV} and \cite{SpSt} for details.
-Also, Sturmfels and Xu \cite{StXu} have shown the Cox ring $R_{n-1, n-3}$ of the blow up of $\mathbb{P}^{n-3}$ at $n-1$ points to be isomorphic (as a multigraded algebra) to the Pl\"ucker algebra of $Gr_2(\C^n).$ The multigrading, given by the Picard group of this blow-up, is equivalent to the multigrading on $\C[P_{\tree}]$ given by the weights on $L(\tree).$ This then implies that the subrings of $R_{n-1, n-3}$ given by taking invariants with respect to a character of the corresponding ``Picard torus'' are isomorphic to $\C[M_{\br}].$ The relevance of all the above work to this project comes from the following theorem.
+The embedding they studied comes from the homeomorphism of projective varieties, $M_{\br} \cong Gr_2(\C^n) //_{\br} T$, where the right hand side is the $\br$-weight variety of $Gr_2(\C^n).$ They constructed a toric degeneration of this algebra, $\C[M_{\br}]$, to $\C[S_{\tree}(\br)]$ for each tree $\tree$ by means of the Speyer-Sturmfels \cite{SpSt} toric deformations of $Gr_2(\C^n),$ which deform the projective coordinate ring given by the Pl\"ucker embedding to $\C[P_{\tree}],$ the algebra of lattice points for the cone $P_{\tree}$, see \cite{HMSV} and \cite{SpSt} for details.
+Also, Sturmfels and Xu \cite{StXu} have shown the Cox ring $R_{n-1, n-3}$ of the blow up of $\mathbb{P}^{n-3}$ at $n-1$ points to be isomorphic (as a multigraded algebra) to the Pl\"ucker algebra of $Gr_2(\C^n).$ The multigrading, given by the Picard group of this blow-up, corresponds to the multigrading on $\C[P_{\tree}]$ given by the weights on elements of $L(\tree).$ This then implies that the subrings of $R_{n-1, n-3}$ given by taking invariants with respect to a character of the corresponding ``Picard torus'' are isomorphic to $\C[M_{\br}].$ The relevance of all the above work to this project comes from the following theorem.